voltaicore/KingCobraJFSArchive/README.md

 About r/KingCobraJFS Archive
 <br></br>
-Go to: voltaicore.github.io/kingcobrajfsarchive/ to use the archive
+Go to: voltaicore.github.io/kingcobrajfsarchive/ to use the archive.
 <br></br>
     This repo is a clone of https://github.com/ihsoyCT/ctarchive that has been stripped down to only query the KingCobraJFS subreddit.
 It is still possible to query other subreddits by adjusting the subreddit in the URL.
 <p>